Facebook Privacy Settings: Check and change your privacy settings on Facebook today

-The infamous Facebook/Cambridge Analytica affair highlighted just how important it is to keep track of the apps you use − or have used in the past − that are connected to your Facebook account through Facebook Login.
+The infamous Facebook/Cambridge Analytica affair highlighted just how important it is to keep track of the apps that are connected to your Facebook account through Facebook Login.
 This is because the data was gathered through an app called ‘thisisyourdigitallife’, which allowed people to log in to it using their Facebook account.

 You can find a list of apps that have access to your Facebook data, such as your name, pictures, birthday and friends list, on the App Settings page.
 There’s a good chance the list will be significantly longer than expected.